 Top Hiking Trails in the Smoky Mountains

 While there are many fun activities in and around the national park, we encourage you to spend a great deal of time exploring the 850+ miles of hiking trails inside the park.
-Of course that is a lot of trails to choose from.
-To help narrow down your search for the perfect trail here are our picks for the best Smoky Mountains hiking.

 Based on the line outside the door each day, it's obvious this is a well loved restaurant.
 With 24 different varieties of pancakes, eight different waffles and seven omelets there is sure to be something that the entire family will like.
 In addition to pancakes they also offer burgers, salads and sandwiches on their lunch menu.
 Of course, breakfast is served all day as well.